 Since January 2005, the City of Seattle’s ban on recyclables in the garbage has prohibited the disposal of recyclable paper and cardboard in the garbage.
 This ordinance applies to clean material only; food-soiled or otherwise contaminated paper and cardboard are not permitted.
 Note: food-soiled paper and cardboard can be composted.

 In 2008, Recycling & Solid Waste transitioned to a new collection system for recyclable paper.
 Sorting of paper by grade (white, newspaper, and mixed) is no longer required on campus and all paper is collected as a mixed paper stream in new mixed paper bagits.
 You can print out a No Sorting Required poster and post it at your bagit station.
 These green bagits are emptied by Custodial Services into large mixed paper toters at each building’s loading dock.
-The toters are serviced with a compacting collection truck at the loading dock by Recycling & Solid Waste collection staff, consolidated into a compactor at the Bryant Annex Shed, and then transported to a sorting facility in South Seattle.
+The toters are serviced with a compacting collection truck at the loading dock by UW Recycling collection staff and then transported to a sorting facility in South Seattle.

 What is acceptable as paper